csci5117s24/the-penguins-Open-API/README.md

 ### Task 5: Test out your API!

-With your API set up and configured, you can now test these endpoints using Swagger editor.
+With your API set up and configured, you can now test these endpoints using the Swagger Editor.
 Go back to the page that you created your schema.
 On the right-hand side, you should see your specified endpoints and requests.
 Make sure to specify the correct server in the dropdown.

 ![image](https://github.com/csci5117s24/the-penguins-Open-API/assets/96550351/04a63546-5cea-4e4c-a472-6208d0cd0fde)